USS Tarawa (LHA-1): Missions

-Her first Western Pacific (WESTPAC) deployment came in 1979, where, among other memorable actions including port visits to Pearl Harbor, Enewetok Marshall Islands, Manila and Subic Bay Republic of the Philippines, South Korea, Singapore, Pattaya, and Okinawa, as well as Hong Kong while it was still under British control.
-She successfully engaged in experimental launch and recovery operations with Marine close air support AV-8A Harrier jets and later rescued over 400 South Vietnamese refugees adrift in the South China Sea; her corpsmen delivering a baby, Grace Tarawa Tran during the rescue effort, who returned to a decommissioned Tarawa at Pearl Harbor in 2010 to meet the man who delivered her.
+Her first Western Pacific (WESTPAC) deployment came in 1979, and her memorable actions included port visits to Pearl Harbor; Enewetok, Marshall Islands; Manila and Subic Bay, Republic of the Philippines; South Korea; Singapore; Pattaya; and Okinawa, as well as Hong Kong while it was still under British control.
+She successfully engaged in experimental launch-and-recovery operations with Marine Corps close-air support AV-8A Harrier jets and later rescued over 400 South Vietnamese refugees adrift in the South China Sea; her corpsmen delivered a baby, Grace Tarawa Tran, during the rescue effort, who returned to a decommissioned Tarawa at Pearl Harbor in 2010 to meet the man who delivered her.

-After a second deployment WESTPAC, beginning in 1980 and spanning into 1981, Tarawa was in the Indian Ocean.
+After a second deployment to WESTPAC, beginning in 1980 and spanning into 1981, Tarawa was in the Indian Ocean.

 In 1983, during her third deployment, Tarawa went to the Mediterranean to support the United Nations (UN) peacekeepers in Beirut, Lebanon.
 Several additional cruises followed.

-In 1985 as part of the US 7th Fleet, Tarawa participated in Operation Valiant Blitz with the US Marines 3rd Marine Division.
-The 1st Battalion, 7th Marine Regiment conducted amphibious landing and helicopter operations off the coast of Okinawa, including visits to Hong Kong and Subic Bay for liberty call.
+In 1985 as part of the US 7th Fleet, Tarawa participated in Operation Valiant Blitz with the US Marines, 3rd Marine Division.
+The 1st Battalion, 7th Marine Regiment conducted amphibious-landing and helicopter operations off the coast of Okinawa, including visits to Hong Kong and Subic Bay for liberty call.

-In June 1989, Tarawa deployed for a six-month WESTPAC tour as the 11th Marine Expeditionary Unit (MEU), composed of the Marines from Camp Horno, Camp Pendleton, California, 1st Battalion 9th Marines (redesignated as 2nd Battalion 1st Marines on 9 September 1994).
+In June 1989, Tarawa deployed for a six-month WESTPAC tour as the 11th Marine Expeditionary Unit, composed of the marines from Camp Horno, Camp Pendleton, California, 1st Battalion 9th Marines (redesignated as 2nd Battalion 1st Marines on 9 September 1994).